awsdocs/amazon-s3-userguide/doc_source/enable-replication.md

    + To replicate to a bucket or buckets in your account, select **Choose a bucket in this account**, and enter or browse for the destination bucket names\.
    + To replicate to a bucket or buckets in a different AWS account, select **Choose a bucket in another account**, and enter the destination bucket account ID and name\.

      If the destination is in a different account from the source bucket, you must add a bucket policy to the destination buckets to grant the owner of the source bucket account permission to replicate objects\.
-For more information, see [Granting permissions when source and destination buckets are owned by different AWS accounts](setting-repl-config-perm-overview.md#setting-repl-config-crossacct)\.
+For more information, see [Granting permissions when the source and destination buckets are owned by different AWS accounts](setting-repl-config-perm-overview.md#setting-repl-config-crossacct)\.
 **Note**
 If versioning is not enabled on the destination bucket, you get a warning that contains an **Enable versioning** button\.
 Choose this button to enable versioning on the bucket\.